What is a cash flow statement and how to prepare it?

 What is the purpose of a cash flow statement?

 The purpose of a cash flow statement is to display a picture of a company’s performance.
-It is basically a summary of all the cash receipts and payments over a period of time.
+It is basically a summary of all the cash receipts and payments over a period of time, and it helps assess the accuracy of the cash flow forecast by comparing projected cash flows with actual results.

 Along with this, it also shines a light on the ways a business generates its income and how it is being spent.